dratx/sivara.health/content/articles/a-guide-to-bangkoks-top-jci-accredited-orthopaedic-hospitals.md

 Often regarded as a global benchmark for medical tourism, Bumrungrad International is a technologically advanced hospital renowned for its comprehensive care and consistent patient satisfaction reviews.

 * **Why it's a top choice:** As one of the first hospitals in Asia to become JCI-accredited back in 2002, Bumrungrad has decades of experience delivering world-class care to international patients.
-* **Orthopaedic Specialisms:** The hospital’s Orthopedic Center is a comprehensive unit, meaning a **Procedure** like a **Total Knee Replacement** is managed by a highly specialised team from diagnosis through to **post-operative rehabilitation**.
+* **Orthopaedic Specialisms:** The hospital's Orthopedic Center is a comprehensive unit, meaning a **Procedure** like a **Total Knee Replacement** is managed by a highly specialised team from diagnosis through to **post-operative rehabilitation**.
 For patients suffering from complex back pain, its dedicated Spine Institute is a regional leader.
-* **Technology & Surgeons:** Bumrungrad’s team includes numerous US and European-trained surgeons.
+* **Technology & Surgeons:** Bumrungrad's team includes numerous US and European-trained surgeons.
 They were pioneers in bringing advanced **Technology** to their **Bangkok** (**Location**) facility, including **robotic-assisted surgery for enhanced precision**.
 This commitment ensures patients receive some of the most advanced orthopaedic care available globally.

 #### **2. Vejthani Hospital**